Our New Tunnel Vision Course is Live!

 • Strong and flat back: if your dog is roaching the back, you are probably keeping the reward too low (picture C); if the dog is looking up and arching his back, you are keeping the reward too high, forcing the dog to shift weight to the hind end and also making it very uncomfortable to stay in the position (picture B).

-If we want to increase the work in the front end, we can include several different active movements that additionally engage and dynamically strengthen front end musculature.
+And if we want to increase the work in the dog’s front end, we can include several different active movements that additionally engage and dynamically strengthen front end musculature.

-Watch this video, and see how the front end is engaged during different activities, and learn also the High 5 exercise, Front feet stepping side to side and Play bow to stands!
+Watch this video to see how the dog’s front end is engaged during different activities, and learn dog fitness exercises like the High 5 Exercise, Front Feet Stepping Side to Side and Play Bow to Stands!

 YouTube player

-Here’s why the majority of dog owners and trainers never reach their dog’s full potential …
+Ever wonder why most dog owners and trainers never unlock their dog’s full potential?

-They focus waaaay too little on the strengthening aspect of training.
+They don’t focus nearly enough on the strengthening aspect of training.

-You won’t have to invest more than 10 minutes per day (though you’ll probably love to).
+You won’t need to set aside more than 10 minutes a day (although chances are, you’ll want to).

 It’s super effective.

-And most importantly … You’ll have a lot of FUN!
+And most importantly… it’s a ton of FUN!

 Jana Gams, DVM, CCRP